 Cichla vazzoleri — This chunky, fast-water battler is one of the stars of our Multi-species trip in Brazil’s Guyana shield highlands.
 In this species, large ocellated blotches replace vertical bars in adults and blotchy, speckled cheek markings are present.
 Brilliantly colored, their background color ranges from bright gold to an almost psychedelic yellow, getting even brighter when spawning.
 Large adults present a very stocky torso, thicker bodied than the other species described above.
 Cichla vazzoleri is a powerful and pugnacious fish with a large average size, typically caught from 4 to 10 pounds and attaining sizes up to 15 pounds.

 Several other species of peacock bass can be encountered in our occasional exploratory trips.
 None attain the sheer size of the giant Cichla temensis and few display their violent top-water behavior patterns.
 For more, detailed information, see our "Peacock Bass ID Guide".
-The guide will allow you to identify exactly which species you are encountering, wherever you fish.
+This online guide will allow you to identify exactly which species you are encountering, wherever you fish.

 Other Fishes - Although peacock bass are the main attraction in the Amazon lowlands, there are many other Amazon species that also display unique physical beauty, impressive size and fierce fighting capabilities.
-Depending upon location, matrinchão, pacú, pirapitinga, jacundá, traida, apapá, tambaqui, pirarucú (arapaima), piraiba (goliath catfish), bicuda, piranha, aruanã, suribim, pirarara (red-tailed catfish), trairao (wolfish) and pescada can be taken and enjoyed.
+Depending upon location, matrinchão, pacú, pirapitinga, jacundá, traida, apapá, tambaqui, pirarucú (arapaima), piraiba (goliath catfish), bicuda, piranha, aruanã, soribim, pirarara (red-tailed catfish), trairao (wolfish) and pescada can be taken and enjoyed.
 See information about our Multi-species lodge for the ultimate in Amazon variety.